irabanta/agentic-ai-distributed-decentralized/README.md

 >
 > :handshake: **Contributors Welcome!** Check out our [good first issues](../../issues?q=is%3Aissue+is%3Aopen+label%3A"good+first+issue") for each implementation.

 This project implements a distributed, decentralized agentic AI system framework which is further designed for the end-to-end loan application and approval process in Fintech.
-It leverages standard protocols such as **A2A (Agent-to-Agent)**, **MCP (Model Context Protocol)**, and **AP2 (Agent Protocol 2)** to ensure interoperability, security, and scalability across multiple technology stacks.
+It leverages standard protocols such as **A2A (Agent-to-Agent)**, **MCP (Model Context Protocol)**, and **AP2 (Agent Payment Protocol)** to ensure interoperability, security, and scalability across multiple technology stacks.

 ## Key Features
 - **Distributed & Decentralized**: Agents operate across multiple nodes, ensuring resilience and no single point of failure.